OSCP Exam Guide (2026): Everything You Need to Know to Pass

 What Is the (OffSec Certified Professional) OSCP Certification?

-The OffSec Offensive Certified Professional (OSCP) certification is one of the most sought-after hacking certifications on the market.
+The OffSec Certified Professional (OSCP) certification is one of the most sought-after hacking certifications on the market.

 It’s highly regarded by industry professionals and hiring managers as a practical certification demonstrating you have the skills and knowledge to be a junior penetration tester.